 3. Set up an automatic investment plan

 Even if you can comfortably afford to contribute to an IRA, you may not relish the idea of writing a large check each year before the annual tax-filing deadline.
 As an alternative, you may want to consider establishing automatic monthly or quarterly contributions.
-Automatic contributions to your IRA take the decision making for retirement plan contributions out of your hands and help ensure you “pay yourself first.”

 An automatic contribution also helps ensure your savings will have more time to potentially grow.
 For example, if you begin contributing $400 a month to an IRA in May of each year and contribute that same amount for the next 11 months, your contributions will begin to compound earlier than those made right at the tax filing deadline.4

-By investing a regular amount each month or quarter, you will also be taking advantage of an investment methodology known as dollar cost averaging.
+By investing a regular amount each month or quarter, you will also be taking advantage of an investment strategy known as dollar cost averaging.
 This allows you to spread your purchases over time and lessens the risk of investing a large amount in a single investment at the wrong time.
 You will buy more shares of an investment when its price is down and fewer shares when the price is up.
 While there is no guarantee that you will have a gain when you sell, dollar cost averaging may help reduce investment risk and build investing discipline.